 For the accused, justice requires the opportunity to hear and understand the charge, cross-examine those who are making the charge, have a fair and speedy trial, and have an opportunity to repair the wrong if found guilty. - Thomas Jefferson

-Prior to this legislation, many campus administrators disallowed students the right to have legal counsel or advisors present when being interviewed by administrators when facing allegations of misconduct.
+Prior to this legislation, many campus administrators disallowed students the right to an attorney or have an advisor present when when facing allegations of misconduct.
 Many students felt the investigative tactics often used by administrators were inappropriate, imtimidating and in some cases abusive.

 © Students and Administration Equality Act